emsaw721/lab-rats/README.md

 ## Description
-This application is a virtual lab notebook where the user can create new notebooks for different subjects, add new lab entries to the notebooks, delete lab entries, and comment on other users lab entries.
+This application is a virtual lab bench where the user can create new notebooks for different subjects, add new lab entries to the notebooks, delete lab entries, and comment on other users lab entries.

 ## Badges
 <img src="https://img.shields.io/badge/HTML5-E34F26?style=for-the-badge&logo=html5&logoColor=white" />